GSA Digital Experience Site Design

 Client: U.S. General Services Administration (GSA) - Federal Acquisition Service (FAS)

-My Role: Website + Authenticated User Dashboard
+Platform: Public Website and Authenticated User Dashboard

 Timeline: Multi-phase UX modernization